venkatacherakam/SpecFlowBDDFW/Readme.md

-The user needs to clone the repository in their local system.
+The user needs to clone the repository on their local system.
-Now click on the solution and try to build the solution.
+Now, you can just click on the solution and try to build it.
-Now Click on the test explorer and select the build Now right-click on the build id and click on the run.
+Now, click on the test explorer and select the build Now, right-click on the build ID and click on the run.
 Please follow the above rules